 History of computing and software engineering.
 Principles of professional software engineering practice and ethics.
 Societal and environmental obligations of the software engineer.
-Role of professional organizations.
-Intellectual property and other laws relevant to software engineering practice.
+Role of

 - Make ethical decisions when faced with ethical dilemmas, with reference to general principles of ethics as well as codes of ethics for engineering, computing, and software engineering. - Apply concern for safety, security, and human rights to engineering and management decision-making. - Understand basics of the history of engineering, computing, and software engineering. - Describe and apply the laws that affect software engineers, including laws regarding copyright, patents, and other intellectual property. - Describe the effect of software engineering decisions on society, the economy, the environment, their customers, their management, their peers, and themselves. - Describe the importance of the various different professional societies relevant to software engineering in the state, province or country, as well as internationally. - Understand the role of standards and standards-making bodies in engineering and software engineering. - Understand the need for continual professional development as an engineer and a software engineer.